Gender in horror films: Female

 Linda Williams suggests it is supposedly honorable for males to gaze upon the terror shown on a movie screen while females hide, avoiding these screen images.
 She also suggests women have the right to feel as if they do not belong since they are shown as powerless "in the face of rape, mutilation and murder".
 As Mulvey argues, the female character "exists only to be looked at."
 When female audiences gaze upon the screen and when the women on the screen are involved in the gaze, they see "a distorted reflection of" their own image.
 "The monster is thus a particularly insidious form of the many mirrors patriarchal structure of seeing hold up to the woman."
 Linda William believes that the woman's gaze is "so threatening to male power, it is violently punished."
-Researchers like Nolan and Ryan have were informed that women more-likely remember scenes revolving around being stalked, possessed, or betrayed.
+Researchers like Nolan and Ryan have informed that women were more likely remember scenes revolving around being stalked, possessed, or betrayed.

 Kathleen Kendall argues, however, that it is important to remember that horror films do have a female audience.
 Additionally, Clover recognizes how groups of adolescent girls made up a proportion of horror movie goers.